teradici/deploy/dev/domain-controller/README.md

   * You must have a real Azure Admin Account with the correct rights to deploy CAM.
 * AzureAdminPassword: The password of the Azure account with **owner** access to the subscription.
 * tenantID: The Azure Active Directory TenantID for the directory that manages the Azure subscription.
 Leave this as **null** unless you have pre-created a Service Principal account to manage the subscription.
 * registrationCode: The license registration code for the PCoIP CAS licenses.
+The CAS registration code is sent to you in an email once you have purchased a CAS license.
 * adminVMBlobSource: The location of the blobs for admin GUI machine installation.
 Use the default unless you are specifically deploying with modified binaries.
 * \_artifactsLocation: The location of resources, such as templates and DSC modules, that the template depends on.
 Use the default unless you are specifically deploying with modified templates or binaries.
 * \_artifactsLocationSasToken: - an auto-generated token to access _artifactsLocation.
 If _artifactsLocation does not need an access token (which is the default) then this can be blank.

 ## Deploying Cloud Access Manager using Microsoft Azure
+The CAM solution consists of the following components:
+ * Deployment Cloud Server (This creates the administration GUI)
+ * Domain Controller (This will contain an active directory)
+ * Connection Broker
+ * Security Gateway
+ * One or more user applications
+ * ARM Templates
+ * External data stores (CAM creates a data storage account for all virtual hardrives.)
+ * Keyvault (This securely contains the required authentication credentials.)

 The following steps outline the procedure for performing a deployment of CAM using Microsoft Azure:

 Click the **Deploy Azure** button to  begin.